 The Philosophy of Community Policing

+The Department’s purpose is to promote and protect public safety while respecting the dignity and rights of all, including the most vulnerable.
+To achieve said purpose, the Department must have the community’s well-being and support at the heart of all law enforcement activities, and must be grounded on collaborative partnerships with Oakland residents, non-law enforcement City agencies and departments, community-based organizations, faith-based organizations, businesses, and Neighborhood Councils.

 Community Policing is the affirmed public policy strategy to achieve the Department’s mission.
 It is a policing model in which officers empower communities through building collaborative, transparent, honest, and trusting relationships with the communities they serve.
 It is a customer service approach to policing, which embraces community-led and community-directed problem-solving, and where officers are seen as part of the community rather than separate from it.
 It places a high value on problem-solving responses that are preventative in nature and not dependent on the use of the criminal justice system.

 A successful Community Policing program requires that Department members be trained in the history of policing in Oakland and engage in a restorative justice-based dialogue with community members in a manner that allows for continuous adjustments to Department practices, procedures, and policies.
+Such adjustments will repair the historical harm done by policing in Oakland, mitigate unintended consequences of such practices, procedures, and policies, and avoid further harm by eliminating the use of inappropriate practices, procedures, and policies.
 A successful Community Policing Policy also requires that Department members receive training in cultural diversity and competency, active listening, and effective community engagement.
 Finally, a successful Community Policing program requires the Department’s commitment to using de-escalation strategies when responding to issues arising in the communities.

 The Community Policing problem-solving model carries with it a commitment to implementing responses, rigorously evaluating effectiveness, and subsequently reporting the results of priorities and projects in ways that will benefit the community, the Department, and policing practices in general.
 Community Policing is not just a strategy that reduces crime.
 Community Policing improves the overall quality of life in our neighborhoods for all residents.